andrewhinh/captafied/README.md

 - Only csv, xls(x), tsv, and ods files are currently supported.
 - Only up to 150,000 rows and 30 columns of data can be submitted at one time.
 - When graphing text and image embeddings, up to two continuous variables can be graphed.
 However, there is no limit on the number of text, image, and categorical variables that can be graphed.
 - Explain in your request any co-dependencies between columns that may exist.
 For example, assume there are two columns, 'Repository_Name' and 'Icon_URLs' and the 'Icon_URLs' column is a list of URLs that correspond to the icons of the repositories in the 'Repository_Name' column.
-In this case, you could explain this co-dependency in your request by saying something like "Show me the repo's icon." rather than "Show me the repo." or "Show me the icon.".
+In this case, you could explain this co-dependency in your request by saying something like "Show me the repo's icon." rather than "What does {repo} look like?".

 Some examples of requests and questions that the pipeline can handle (with respect to the example table found in the repo and website):